OfficalGM/trip-service-kata/README.md

 ## Lesson 3 - Make changes

-For privacy concerns, we want to add an attribute `public` to `Trip` which default is true.
+For privacy concerns, we want to add an attribute `public` to `Trip` which is true by default.
 If the `trip.public` is false, then even your friends cannot access this trip by `TripService.getTripsByUser`.

 Specification by example: